Photo by Mokokomo/Shutterstock

 Photo by Smokedsalmon/Shutterstock

-The trip to Shiraito Falls and the Fuji Five Lakes area is a full day trip from central Tokyo.
-The falls are on the Tokai Nature Trail, a route that goes through eleven prefectures from Tokyo to Osaka for a length of 1,647 kilometers, which would work out to about a month of travel time from start to finish.
-Alternatively, take the bus from Shinjuku or Tokyo Station to Kawaguchiko, where direct buses head straight to the falls.
-With the falls as a starting point, the surrounding area is full of scenic trails to explore with the impressive Mount Fuji looming in the background.
+Visiting Shiraito Falls and the Fuji Five Lakes area makes for a fantastic day trip from central Tokyo.
+Located along the Tokai Nature Trail, which spans eleven prefectures from Tokyo to Osaka over a length of 1,647 kilometers, this stunning spot is part of a longer journey that could take about a month to complete.
+For a more convenient option, you can catch a bus from Shinjuku or Tokyo Station directly to Kawaguchiko, where you’ll find services that head straight to the falls.
+Starting your adventure at Shiraito Falls opens up a world of scenic trails in the surrounding area, all with the breathtaking backdrop of Mount Fuji.

 Nachi Falls, Wakayama Prefecture